matamong/matamong/README.md

 # Interested in &#128064;
 - Language
   - `Java` `Python` `JS`
   - I'm interested in all the technologies used in the service.
-  - But I'm particularly interested in `Backend`, `Infra` and `AI`
+  - But I'm particularly interested in `Backend` and `AI`.
+Looking to create an AI service that can be used in real-world applications.

 <br>